burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 ## What Have I Personally Got Out of Attending Dojos?

 I like seeing the way others approach a problem.
-Pairing up with new likeminded developers and seeing how they work.
-At the difference Code Dojos I attended I gained a good exposure to different programming languages and tool sets.
+Pairing up with new; likeminded developers and seeing how they work.
+At the different Code Dojos I attended I gained a good exposure to different programming languages and tool sets.
 Often participants are more than happy to show people their ways of working and even teach n00bs.
 As a professional programmer you can refine your skills and get a chance to mentors others.

 You can practice the katas used in Code Dojos on your own, but I recommend finding your local Dojo (or starting one) and getting involved.

 ## The Perth Dojo

 The Perth Code Dojo was started in 2014 and focused on software craftsmanship and XP practises (TDD, Pairing and a little bit of refactoring).
-The process of setting up the dojo was fairly straight forward although it does take some time commitment and put me out of my comfort zone a couple of times, which in itself was a form of deliberate practise.
+The process of setting up the dojo was fairly straight forward, although it does take some time commitment and put me out of my comfort zone a couple of times, which in itself was a form of deliberate practise.
 I had to promote and seek sponsorship and learn to speak as an authority on programming practises in-front of a crowd of strangers (most of whom where decent programmers).
-I gained some great experience in logistics for running events, speaking in public, group facilitation and got to know some of the best developers in town as well as improve my own programing skills - what’s not to like!
+I gained some great experience in logistics for running events, speaking in public, group facilitation and got to know some of the best developers in town, as well as improve my own programing skills - what’s not to like!

 ## Some Tips Running a Code Dojo

 ### Make People Feel Safe

-As the facilitator of a dojo you must try to foster a safe environment so people feel comfortable to ask questions and reach out for help.
-Make it clear that purpose of the dojo is to provide a safe place to learn away from the usual business pressures of delivery.
+As the facilitator of a dojo you must foster a safe environment so people feel comfortable to ask questions and reach out for help.
+Make it clear that the purpose of the dojo is to provide a safe place to learn away from the usual business pressures of delivery.
 When sharing code amongst the group be watchful of people being too critical, especially if it is not constructive, and applaud and appreciate everyone’s attempt at solving a problem.
 Remember we were all new to programming once and any good programmer will always have an open mind and a lot to learn.
 No one likes a know it all!

-If need be take individuals aside and ask them to be a bit more forgiving and concentrate more on helping others in the correct manor.
+If need be take individuals aside and ask them to be a bit more forgiving and concentrate more on helping others in the correct manner.

 ### The Host

 You do need to have a good understanding of TDD and general programming practise.
 But you do not need to be the best programmer in the room to host a successful dojo.
-I found it a great way to improve my own skills and sharpen up by facilitating and taking part.
+I found it a great way to improve my own skills by facilitating and taking part.

 I recommend you do the kata yourself beforehand, so you can experience the challenge and provide people with guidance.
-By doing the kata in your own time you can also push yourself a little further as you are not time constrained and push yourself further to try out new languages or techniques.
+By doing the kata in your own time you can also push yourself a little further as you are not time constrained.
+This means you can try out new languages or techniques.
 You also have more time for research and reviewing your own approach with what others may have done online.

 ### Do Not Assume Peoples Skill Set

 Skilled programmers often do not like admitting they are stuck or do not understand something.
-I recommend being a little obtrusive at times and asking to see peoples code and especially unit tests if practicing TDD.
-I have found that sometimes the most vocal members of a dojo might be missing a crucial point and this can lead them to not gain as much as they otherwise would from the exercise.
+I recommend being a little obtrusive at times, ask to see peoples code and especially unit tests; if practicing TDD.
+I have found that sometimes the most vocal members of a dojo might be missing a crucial point and this can lead them to not gaining as much as they otherwise would from the exercise.
 A vocal person such as this can also lead their pairing partner down the wrong path and instil the wrong types of practices.
 Do not be afraid to challenge people in the right way.
 The key is being respectful and making sure your intention comes across correctly - you are there to help and not criticise.

 ### Walk the Room